thradams/CPrime-V1/README.md

 ## What is C' ?
 C'(pronounced c prime) is a co-pilot that can write and maintain  C source code  with you.

+(I am considering new name like C auto-pilot, or C co-pilot.)

 ## How can C' help?
 C' can **generate** and **maintain** code for you.